Nacho-Meter-Stick/Nacho-Meter-Stick/README.md

 - 👋 Hi, I’m Christian Richardson, an undergrad double-majoring in Computer Science and Applied Mathematics at UNM.
-- 👀 I’m interested in Physics, Mathematics, Computer Science.
+- 👀 I’m interested in Physics, Mathematics, and Computer Science.
 - 🌱 I’m currently learning The C Programming Language.
 - 💞️ I’m looking to collaborate on SINGS with CodingKraken
 - 📫 How to reach me: ckrich1013@gmail.com